Peter Hain: Early life

 Whilst his father was working temporarily there, Hain was born in Nairobi in what was then Kenya Colony, but he moved to the Union of South Africa when his parents returned about a year later.
 His South African parents, Walter Vannet Hain and Adelaine Hain, were anti-apartheid activists in the Liberal Party of South Africa, for which they were made "banned persons", briefly imprisoned, and prevented from working.
-Hain's paternal grandparents, civil engineer Walter Vannet Hain of Dundee, and Mary Hain of Glasgow, married in 1919, leaving Shettleston, Lanarkshire, on 17 September 1920 on the Edinburgh Castle with their new-born baby William Ayers Vannet Hain, sailing from Southampton to South Africa.
-Hain's father, later to become an architect, was born there on 29 December 1924.
-Hain's maternal grandparents were of 1820 Settler British South African stock.
-His 4th great-grandfather was George Southey (1776–1831) who hailed from Devon.
-Hain descends from his daughter, Sophia Stirk, whose brother George helped to track and kill the Xhosa tribal chief Hintsa kaKhawuta (c.
-1790–1835).
-A brother of Sophia and George Southey was Sir Richard Southey, a British colonial administrator, cabinet minister and landowner in South Africa.

 When Hain was 10, he was awoken in the early hours by police officers searching his bedroom for 'incriminating documents'.
 Aged 11 he was again awoken to be told his parents had been imprisoned for leafleting in support of Nelson Mandela's campaign; they were released without charge after 14 days' detention.
 At 15, Hain spoke at the funeral of John Frederick Harris, an anti-apartheid activist who was hanged for murder for the bombing of the Johannesburg main railway station, injuring 23 people and killing one.
 Hain and his parents strongly opposed the bombing but stood by Harris and his wife Ann and baby son David, who were family friends.
 As a result of security police harassment, Hain's father was unable to continue his work as an architect, and the family, deprived of an income, was forced to leave for the United Kingdom in 1966.

 Life in South Africa and London

-Hain was educated in South Africa at Hatfield Primary School and Pretoria Boys High School and in London at Emanuel School, a private school, Queen Mary College, University of London, graduating with a first class bachelor's degree in Economics and Political science in 1973, and at the University of Sussex, obtaining an MPhil.
+Hain was educated in South Africa at Hatfield Primary School, Pretoria Boys High School, and in London at Emanuel School.
+At Queen Mary College, University of London, he acquired a first class bachelor's degree in Economics and Political science in 1973, and at the University of Sussex he obtained an MPhil.
 After university, Hain worked as a researcher for the Union of Communication Workers from September 1976, later rising to become their head of research.
 During this time, Hain wrote several articles that harshly criticised Israel, including a 1976 piece in The Guardian newspaper where he stated that Israel needed to be dismantled to make way for a secular, democratic Palestinian state.